gmarimon98/dd-srd/content/gameplay/rolls.md

 The group votes on whether to double down, with the roller breaking ties.
 Only the roller gains drive on a failure.

+## Contested Rolls

+If a player makes an attempt against another player, such as when trying to pickpocket them or tell if they are lying, the GM first offers the target player a choice.
+The target player can either allow the attempting player to automatically succeed, make them automatically fail, or let them roll to leave it up to chance.

+If the target chooses to roll, then each player simultaneously chooses whether to exhaust a tag or spend drive.
+The target player adds 10 to their total modifier, forming the difficulty for the attempting player.
+The attempting player then rolls normally.
+The GM can choose to ignore any number of banes incurred during contested rolls.

 ---

 ## Example Roll